WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

 # Twitter Analysis With Earning Events

-Analyze twitter that contains certain keywords then compare it to some prices and study the correlation (Recent example: COVID news and S&P500 index)
+Analyze the positive or negative sentiments of tweets that contains certain keywords then compare it to some prices and study the correlation (Recent example: COVID news and S&P500 index).
+For single tickers, it is especially used for pre-earning event release.

 ## Main Functions